Classes at the Attic

 Novel Structure and Plot Workshop w Jules Ohman | May 19 - June 16

-This generative workshops will help you develop and strengthen the building blocks of your novel, with a focus on structure, plot, and narrative tension.
-While feedback and group discussion will be built in, we will be primarily focused on creating the tools, writing time, and community to help our processes.
-What’s a plot?
-How do you create a clock for your novel?
-How can your characters inform your structure?
-How do you revise a novel?
-We’ll investigate these questions and more.
+Writers of fiction always wonder: Is this a novel? how should I get it started?
+What are the structures and building blocks?
+This generative workshop will help you develop and strengthen the building blocks of your novel, with a focus on structure, plot, and narrative tension.
+While feedback and group discussion will be built in, we will work on creating the tools you need, availing you to writing time, and building community to help you advance.
+What is plot?
+How do you create a "clock" for your novel?
+How do characters inform your structure?
+How do you revise...a novel?!
+Come on up and get your novel going.

 Register for this workshop